-The Supervisory Board supervises the Company's general affairs and the policy pursued by the Management Board.
-The responsibilities of the Supervisory Board include, among others, supervising, monitoring and advising the Management Board on the Company's strategy, performance and risks inherent to its business activities; the design and effectiveness of the internal risk management and control systems and the financial reporting process.
-The Supervisory Board rules describe the decision-making process and the composition and committees of the Supervisory Board.
+The Supervisory Board supervises ANV's general affairs and the policy pursued by Management Board. the The responsibilities of the Supervisory Board include, among others, supervising, monitoring and advising the Management Board on the Company's strategy, performance and risks inherent to its business activities; the design and effectiveness of the internal risk management and control systems and the financial reporting process.
+The Supervisory Board rules describe the decision-making process the and composition and committees of the Supervisory Board.